pulsejet/memories/docs/troubleshooting.md

     The reset will clean up all data associated with Memories.
 While this is safe and will not delete your files, it can sometimes have unintended side effects, such as some files appearing as duplicates in the mobile apps when you reinstall.
 Try running `occ memories:index --force` before attempting a reset.

-### Moving from x86 to ARM or vice versa
+### Instruction set change

-In this case you need to reset the paths to the architecture specific binaries.
+If you move from x86 to ARM or vice versa, you need to reset the paths to the architecture specific binaries.

 ```bash
 occ config:system:delete memories.exiftool